pirahansiah/pirahansiah.github.io/cv.md

 ## About Me
-**Lead Researcher in Computer Vision and Image Processing** With over 7 years in image processing and computer vision, I bring extensive experience from working in multinational companies across two countries.
+**Lead Researcher in Computer Vision and Image Processing** With over 7 years in image processing and computer vision, I bring extensive experience from working in multinational companies across two continents.
 My academic qualifications include a PhD in Computer Science, specializing in Computer Vision.
 My skills cover areas like Machine Learning in Vision (Object Detection, Video Tracking), IoT, Medical Imaging, and Robotics.
 I am adept in algorithm design for Image Analysis and have a proven record in developing robust solutions and writing high-standard code using OpenCV and Deep Learning tools like TensorFlow and PyTorch.

 ## Work Experience
-### (2.5 years) 01/08/2021 - Present: Alcon, Teltow, Germany
+### (over 2.5 years) 01/08/2021 - Present: Alcon, Teltow, Germany
 **Technical Lead, R&D in Image Processing (Medical Devices)**
 - Lead the R&D team in software development for medical imaging.
 - Focus on real-time data processing, mining, and visualization for ophthalmology tools.